learn-co-curriculum/dsc-using-sql-with-pandas-lab/README.md

 ## The Dataset

-In this lab we will continue working with the _Titanic Survivors_ Dataset
+In this lab we will continue working with the _Titanic Survivors_ dataset.

 Begin by importing `pandas` as `pd`, `numpy` as `np`, and `matplotlib.pyplot` as `plt`, and set the appropriate alias for each.
 Additionally, set `%matplotlib inline`.